-The safety and efficacy of infliximab were assessed in 2 multicenter, randomized, double-blind, pivotal trials: ATTRACT (Study RA I) and ASPIRE (Study RA II).
+The safety and efficacy of infliximab in adult patients with RA were assessed in 2 multicenter, randomized, double-blind, pivotal trials: ATTRACT (Study RA I) and ASPIRE (Study RA II).
 Concurrent use of stable doses of folic acid, oral corticosteroids (≤10 mg/day) and/or non-steroidal anti-inflammatory drugs (NSAIDs) was permitted.

-Study RA I was a placebo-controlled study of 428 patients with active rheumatoid arthritis despite treatment with MTX.
+Study RA I was a placebo-controlled study of 428 patients with active RA despite treatment with MTX.
 Patients enrolled had a median age of 54 years, median disease duration of 8.4 years, median swollen and tender joint count of 20 and 31 respectively, and were on a median dose of 15 mg/wk of MTX.
-Patients received either placebo + MTX or one of 4 doses/schedules of the infliximab + MTX: 3 mg/kg or 10 mg/kg infliximab by intravenous infusion at Weeks 0, 2 and 6 followed by additional infusions every 4 or 8 weeks in combination with MTX.
+Patients received either placebo+MTX or one of 4 doses/schedules of the infliximab+MTX: 3 mg/kg or 10 mg/kg infliximab by IV infusion at Weeks 0, 2 and 6 followed by additional infusions every 4 or 8 weeks in combination with MTX.